Certificate of Employment (COE) in the Philippines

 What positions should I include in the Certificate of Employment (COE) if the employee had multiple positions due to promotion or transfer?

-You may tailor the Certificate of Employment (COE) to the needs of the employee.
+You may tailor the Certificate of Employment (COE) to the need of the employee.
 You may include the latest position if it is for a utility (e.g. Phone, Credit Card) or all positions so you could just have one single document you print out.

 It would be better if it includes all positions if the person has separated his employment with the company.